3. What happens if I break bail conditions?

 Breaking bail conditions is not a crime itself but you can be arrested.

-Certain bail conditions can be challenged in court such as if they violate your human rights under Articles 10 and 11.
-This process can be costly and time consuming.
-Many people choose to ignore bail conditions, especially in cases of pre-charge bail.
+Certain bail conditions can be challenged if they are disproportionate or violate your human rights under Articles 10 and 11.
+Many people also choose to ignore bail conditions, especially in cases of pre-charge bail.

 If you are arrested for breaking pre-charge bail, the police must do one of two things: